Library documentation

 • Number of sites in the unit cell.
 Must be a positive integer.
 Defaults to 1.

-• Optional particle filling specified as a fraction (numerator, denominator).
+• Optional particle filling specified as a rational number P//Q (numerator/denominator).
 Only allowed if particle_symmetry is U1Irrep.

 Otherwise the filling is determined by the chemical potential.